hailey0503/klaytn_alert/README.md

 ## Deployment

-WhaleAlert backend is deployed on AWS EC2 for scalability and reliability.
+klaytnAlert backend is deployed on AWS EC2 for scalability and reliability.

 ## Contact